Chorbat Valley: Division between India and Pakistan

 The citizenship of these village residents changed from Pakistan to India overnight.
-Reports indicate that India treated the villagers well and integrated them into the national mainstream.
-The Indian Army got special praise in this regard.
+Aaquib Khan, an Indian journalist, claims that India treated the villagers well and integrated them into the national mainstream.
+During an interview to Khan, a villager reportedly praised the role of Indian Army in this regard.
 However, villagers who had gone to other parts of Pakistan before the war, for trade, study or travel, remained on the Pakistani side, never allowed to return home.
-One member of a divided family reports going to the border carrying a white flag and a letter from the Indian Army, wanting to bring back his family.
-But he was detained by the Pakistani Army and refused return to home.
+Khan further claims that one member of a divided family reported going to the border carrying a white flag and a letter from the Indian Army, wanting to bring back his family.
+But he was detained by the Pakistani Army on the suspicions of being an Indian spy and refused return to home.